Top tips on surviving craft beer festivals

 - Sunscreen, especially important for outdoor festivals.
 Take care of your skin!

-- Hangover remedies; powder electrolyte drink mix, ibuprofen or CBD oil, watch my video on this.
+- Hangover remedies; powder electrolyte drink mix, and ibuprofen.

 I hope you found these tips useful.
 Let me know in the comments if I missed anything.